Why is confocal microscopy better than fluorescence microscopy?

 Significance.
 Confocal microscopy is widely used for fluorescence imaging in the life sciences.
 The last decade has seen advances in illumination sources, detectors, fluorescent probes, optics, and sample preparation techniques, which provide improvements in different combinations of speed, depth, and resolution.

-READ ALSO: How do you know if a molecule is fluorescent?
+READ ALSO: How do you make a gradient swatch?

 What is confocal microscopy in biology?